chromaui/chromatic-docs/github-actions.md

           LOG_LEVEL: 'error'
 ```

-If you need to provide project-specific environment variables, it comes with a caveat.
+It comes with a caveat if you need to provide project-specific environment variables.
 We recommend that you prefix each variable with the `STORYBOOK` keyword and adjust your workflow to the following:

 ```yml
 # .github/workflows/chromatic.yml